 Close the Deal

 It is amazing how often someone has a page full of reasons to buy the product but fail to “close the deal” with a link to buy the product.
 If someone has to go hunt for the “buy” button or try to find the product on your page, the odds they won’t buy just went up.
 Another mistake is putting too many calls to action in marketing content; ask them to sign up for your email marketing list or buy your product, but not both.
 And given a choice, close the deal by asking them to buy the product.

 Focus on Improved Conversions

-Instead of trying to double traffic to your website, look for ways to double the conversion of visitors to customers.
+Instead of trying to double the traffic to your website, look for ways to double the conversion of visitors to customers.
 If people are landing on a web page when looking for something else, either tailor the page to keep them on your site or create a new page that is a better fit for the content they want so they don’t bounce away.
 If they’re abandoning shopping carts, you’ve lost customers who were incredibly close to buying.
 Maybe you need to add new payment methods, streamline the checkout process or make them feel more comfortable with the security of their data to get them to finish the checkout process.
 Doubling these conversions has a direct impact on your bottom line because it increases sales by that much.
 Furthermore, reducing the bounce rate from your site improves your site’s ranking with search engines, while increasing customer satisfaction improves the odds you’ll get word of mouth referrals.

 When you understand the sales funnel marketing and its application to eCommerce, you’ll be able to increase customer conversions and sales for relatively little effort.
 It is hard to find anything else you could do with this high ROI.